 Guided by the Design Code and Pattern Book, the park and building design are influenced by a local exemplar, Footdee.
 ‘Fittie’ is a planned, listed fishing village at Aberdeen harbour, intimately set around a communal central green with a community hall and simple, timber fisherman’s sheds.

-The design for Liddell Park and The Hut has preserved these elements to provide a modest flexible community space in the heart of the first Chapelton neighbourhood, Cairnhill.
-The triangular park is surrounded by residential units and retirement village and, like Fittie, provides a focal point for residents to commune and enjoy.
-Paths from all three corners provide direct, accessible (for all) passage to the central seating area.
-The central play area and grassed lawns are bounded by a traditional stane wall, with standing stone gate posts at the eastern entrance and estate fencing flanked by beech hedging to provide a sheltered boundary.
+The design of both Liddell Park and The Hut has preserved these elements to provide a modest, flexible community space in the heart of Cairnhill.
+The triangular park is surrounded by residential units and retirement village and, like Fittie, provides a focal point for residents to commune and to enjoy.
+Paths from all three corners provide direct, accessible passage to the central seating area.
+The play area and grassed lawns in the middle are bounded by a traditional stane wall, with standing stone gate posts at the eastern entrance and estate fencing flanked by beech hedging to provide a sheltered boundary.
 Larger lime and field maple trees are planted around the edge of the park to bring a sense of enclosure, whilst ornamental cherry trees add colour in the centre.
 Rhododendrons adjacent to The Hut, likewise, bring contrast.
-The organic flexible toddler play area is populated with boulders from the site for children to play on.
+The organic, flexible toddler play area is populated with boulders from the site for children to play on.

-Two further key factors that influenced the design were the long-term sustainability (including maintenance and upkeep costs) of the building, and the speed of construction.
-An air source heat pump accordingly provides the main source of (underfloor) heating, whilst use of a pre-fabricated structure enabled construction to be completed in three months.
+Two further key influences on the design were the long-term sustainability (including maintenance and upkeep costs) of the building, and the speed of construction.
+An air source heat pump provides the main source of (underfloor) heating, whilst use of a pre-fabricated structure enabled construction to be completed in three months.